 The fly amulet has a long history in ancient Egypt, first seen in in the Predynastic period (before 3100 BCE).
-The Second seriod (before 3100 BCE).
-The According to Andrews, such pendants would have formed part of an honour awarded for military valour, where the fly could have been a reference to the persistence in attacking the enemy.
+Earlier examples are made of serpentine or steatite, then in the OK they were also made of cornelian or lapis lazuli.
+The amethyst style was used in the MK and glass was first used in the NK.
+The NK does provide some exquisite gold sheet examples, similar to those found in Ajjul.
+According to Andrews, such pendants would have formed part of an honour awarded for military valour, where the fly could have been a reference to the persistence in attacking the enemy.
 However, as there are also examples from the tombs of Thutmosis III wives, they may have first been an amuletic symbol and then later became a military award.

-The fly pendant examples are from Hoard 1313 in Town II of Ajjul.322 There are four identical pendants that show schematic representations of their body with incised lines made from gold sheet.
-They are dated to the LBA IA and there are comparable to such pendants in MK sites like Kahun, Buhen and Qau where they exist in gold and silver.323 In Amarna, they are found in a variety of other materials, plus they are found at multiple other sites throughout Egypt,324 as this type of pendant had a long timeframe of use, spanning from the MK to at least the end of the NK.
+The fly pendant examples are from Hoard 1313 in Town II of Ajjul.
+There are four identical pendants that show schematic representations of their body with incised lines made from gold sheet.
+They are dated to the LBA IA and there are comparable to such pendants in MK sites like Kahun, Buhen and Qau where they exist in gold and silver.
+In Amarna, they are found in a variety of other materials, plus they are found at multiple other sites throughout Egypt, as this type of pendant had a long timeframe of use, spanning from the MK to at least the end of the NK.
 Petrie discusses a collar of gold flies from an 18th dynasty tomb and several other examples of non-metal have been uncovered from